ihsoft/TimberbornMods/README.md

 ## Development and building

-Make the mod from teh Unity project.
+Make the mod from the Unity project.
 Then, compile the script.
 This will create a fully complete mod setup at the target path.